 - Brawn Hilda: Especially since her appearance in Maskerade has her play the part of the large operatic singer.

-- Butt Monkey: Poor girl never seems to catch a break, though it gets a bit better after she becomes an official witch.
+- Butt Monkey: Poor girl never seems to catch a break.
+The end of Maskerade is something close to a Humiliation Conga.
+Her life gets a bit better after she becomes an official witch.

-- Extreme Doormat: Fears becoming this in Maskerade; fortunately something about taking up witchery distills doormat-hood out of you.
+- Extreme Doormat: Fears becoming this in Maskerade; fortunately something about taking up witchery distils doormat-hood out of you.

 - Fat Girl: She struggles a lot with this trope, particularly in Maskerade.
 A bit of a Deconstruction, though, as a large part of her personality is how annoying she finds the stereotype and how hard she works on avoiding it.

 - Gainaxing: She's so fat she does it with her entire body.
-This is one of those things that's either massive Fan Disservice or Fetish Fuel with little room for middle ground.
+This is one of those things that's either massive Fan Disservice or Fanservice with little room for middle ground.

 - Musical Assassin: The top of her impressive vocal range has occasionally been used for tricks such as breaking glass, while the bottom end affects people's bowels.